GCesquire/liri-node-app/README.md

 The above command will search the Spotify API and will output the following information about the song in your terminal:

-Artist
+Artist:

-Song name
+Song Name:

-A Preview Link Of The Song From Spotify
+A Preview Link Of The Song From Spotify:

-The Album That The Song Is From
+The Album That The Song Is From:

 ### OMDB: